"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 I sighed.
 "The faster you realize, the better it will be for all us, kid.
 Grow up a little."

-Rosalie pranced out, much too ostentatious for such a small town, but we were bound to draw eyes wherever we went.
-Perhaps a few extra glances all around wouldn't be bad.
+Rosalie and Alice pranced back out, much too ostentatious for such a small town, but we were bound to draw eyes wherever we went.
+A few extra glances all around wouldn't be lethal.

-Edward took her hand and pulled her in for a kiss, watching me closely, monitoring for a resentful edge to my thoughts.
+Edward took her hand and pulled her in for a kiss, his eyes swiveling to take in my reaction and, no doubt, monitoring for a resentful edge to my thoughts.

 I shrugged to let him know he was acting like a child.